Getting Started with Active Learning Techniques

 - Present a question to answer or a statement/quote for reflection.

-- Give students two to three minutes to think about or write their responses.
+- Give students a minute or two to think about or write their responses.

 - Have students then share their answers or responses with a neighbor.

-- After a few minutes, signal for students to stop.
+- After two minutes, signal for students to stop.

 - Debrief by calling on a few pairs to share their thoughts or answers with the class.